willramsay/shakespeare/daily_schedule-term_4.md

 * Read *Macbeth* and Palfrey's essay on Macbeth's verse &mdash; outline the play, identify and explain the importance of a key passage, and give an impressionistic analysis of a verse passage (see Palfrey for examples)

 &mdash;Tuesday, Jan.
 24 &mdash; *Macbeth*
+* Our discussion dwelt on four major topics: (1) the construction of the play &ndash is the play's progress an inevitable sequence or something like a dissolution, or spinning out of control?
+(2) the moral code within the play, is there one? what is it? how does Macbeth relate to it?
+(3) the relationship between and characterization of Macbeth and Lady Macbeth; and (4) Macbeth's emotional state in act 5.

 &mdash;Preparation for Friday, Jan.
 27